RocketDerp/April14_2025/Art/Draft/It_Beheaded_Mercy.md

 &nbsp;

+&nbsp;

 ### Romans 11:32 Bible verse

 Bible verse Romans 11:32 is the Mercy equation beheaded in many cases.

-Romans 11:32 says, "For God has consigned all to disobedience, that he may have mercy on all" (ESV).
+Romans 11:32 says, **"For God has consigned all to disobedience, that he may have mercy on all"** (ESV).
 This verse, the culmination of Paul's argument in Romans 1-11, explains that God, in His wisdom and sovereignty, allowed both Jews and Gentiles to be subject to disobedience so that He could extend His mercy universally to everyone.

 Gentiles / Infidels / Non-believers / All inclusive / Everyone.